 Mark Waid (w), Terry Dodson (a)

 This is great.
 After being one of the driving forces of the Battle of Yavin, Leia finds herself being relegated to being a figurehead and a propaganda princess, rather than a leader and fighter.
-When Leia the Empire is rounding up survivors of Alderaan, she does what comes naturally… She steals a ship and heads out to get the survivors before the Empire can!
+When the Empire is rounding up survivors of Alderaan, Leia does what comes naturally… She steals a ship and heads out to get the survivors before the Empire can!
 This maintains a sense of comedic timing, as well as chronicling Leia’s growing sense of responsibility.
 You can see this is a significant step in charting Leia’s rise from ‘Princess’ to ‘General’.

 Obviously, it’s great that we have female-led SW book.
 Leia was never a winsome damsel in distress.
 Given time, I doubt she would have needed the farm-boy or the cowboy to rescue her from The Death Star in ANH.
 This books shows you why.

 What a Wookie!
 This 5 issue mini-series is a delight.
 Pitching that the Death Star was in fact destroyed by Chewbacca (with a little help from Luke, Han and Leia!), this finds Chewie out on his own when he crash-lands his ship on an imperial-controlled planet.
 There he finds himself embroiled in a much smaller, but no less important rebellion… One that has him playing bodyguard to a teenager who desperately needs his help.
 As with the Princess Leia mini, this has a great sense of joy whilst maintaining the action and excitement the Star Wars series is known for.
 Arguably one of the best books on this list!